guilefoylegaurav/flaskBlog/README.md

 Nothing fancy, good old Bootstrap CSS.

 ## Backend
 Used Flask, and sqllite db.
+Flask-SQLAlchemy provides an ORM for the db.

 ## How to Use
-Open git bash in the directory containing run.py.
-Then start Python from command line.
+Head to the root directory.
+Create virtual environment.
+Start Python from command line.
 Then: